4 James Gunn Films Ranked and Where to Stream Them

 Final Thoughts

 It’s hard to play favorites when it comes to James Gunn’s movies.
 So far, the director has produced a nonstop string of impressive movies.
-While some may be more popular, well-known, or financially successful than others, we believe wholeheartedly that Gunn has yet to make a truly bad movie.
+While some may be more popular, well-known, or financially successful than others, we believe wholeheartedly that Gunn has yet to make a terrible movie.

 Richard Chachowski is a freelance writer based in New Jersey.
 He loves reading, his dog Tootsie, and pretty much every movie to ever exist (especially Star Wars).